 1. The target market is on a larger scale

 Since a b2b franchise targets companies or other businesses, it has a wider scope of providing services or products.
 Let’s take for example the coffee shop earlier.
-Imagine how many cups does it require the graphics and sign business to produce each week.
+Imagine how many cups it requires the graphics and sign business to produce each week.
 It could be hundreds of them or thousands in a month.

 That is just in a single company, with one specific product order.
 And what if it has gained more than one partnership with other businesses within its territory?
 One good advantage of the b2b franchise business is that it can make deals with companies in different industries.